 “The Jewish Nigger Lassalle, who fortunately leaves at the end of this week, has happily again lost 5,000 Thaler in a fraudulent speculation.
 The fellow would rather throw money in the dirt than make a loan to a 'friend' even if interest and capital are guaranteed.
 He acts on the view that he must live like a Jewish baron or baronised Jew."

 "At all events, I hope the bourgeoisie will remember my carbuncles until their dying day.
 What swine they are!"

-Democide figures for the 20th Century communists regimes are calculated well over 60 to 125 million murders, ( 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 ), so indeed, the Jews and the Bourgeoisie paid in full for Marx's boils.
+Democide figures for the 20th Century communists regimes are calculated between 60 to 150 million murders, ( 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12), so indeed, the Jews and the Bourgeoisie paid in full for Marx's boils.
 While remembering that Marx had a secular Jewish heritage, one must wonder here that it is not the "Jew" per se but the tone of rancour toward wealth and materialism in general which underscores Marxism as "A Philosophy of Resentment" much as it does for other Platonist beliefs such as Catholicism and Existentialism.
 To quote Marx, “Even the greatest sage of antiquity, the divine Plato, speaks in more than one place of a deep yearning for a higher being, whose appearance the unsatisfied aspiration to truth and light fulfills."
 It is safe to remark at this point in time that no one in history has been more responsible than Marx for so much murder and mayhem except for perhaps Plato himself.
 Marx's resentment of wealth was a typical 18th Century hatred for all middlemen-trader minorities who out-worked and out-performed the majorities where they settled, almost all genocides have been against these groups.